Infineon/linux-optiga-trust-m/README.md

 For more details, please refer to  [ec_sign_verify_pem_files](./provider-scripts/ec_sign_verify_pem_files/).

-### <a name="refer_pem_file"></a>Referencing keys in Trust M
+### <a name="referencing-keys-in-optiga-trust-m"></a>Referencing keys in OPTIGA™ Trust M

-The keys created inside Trust M can be referenced in 2 different ways
+The keys created inside OPTIGA™ Trust M can be referenced in 2 different ways

 1. Labels with key id.
 Example - 0xe0f1:
 2. Reference Keys in file format

 ### 1. Labels with key id.
 Example - 0xe0f1:

-In this method, the 2 byte key id of the Key created / stored in secure element is passed as is in string format.
+In this method, the 2-byte key ID of the private key created / stored in OPTIGA™ Trust M is passed in string format.

 Example - 0xe0f1: